skinny85/jilt/Readme.md

 ##### Meta-annotations

-In some cases, you may want to re-use the same Builder configuration for multiple classes.
+Under certain circumstances, you might want to re-use the same Builder configuration for multiple classes.
 For example, you might decide that every value class in your project should use a Staged Builder, with "set" as the prefix for setter methods, "create" as the name of the `build` method, and "B_" as the prefix of the per-property interface names used for the Builder stages.